American frontier: Democratic society

 Westerners were proud of their leadership in the movement for democracy and equality, a major theme for Frederick Jackson Turner.
 The new states of Kentucky, Tennessee, Alabama, and Ohio were more democratic than the parent states back East in terms of politics and society.
 The Western states were the first to give women the right to vote.
 By 1900 the West, especially California and Oregon, led the Progressive movement.

 Scholars have examined the social history of the west in search of the American character.
 The history of Kansas, argued historian Carl L. Becker a century ago, reflects American ideals.
 He wrote: "The Kansas spirit is the American spirit double distilled.
 It is a new grafted product of American individualism, American idealism, American intolerance.
 Kansas is America in microcosm."

-Scholars have compared the emergence of democracy in America with other countries, regarding the frontier experience.
-Selwyn Troen has made the comparison with Israel.
-The American frontiersmen relied on individual effort, in the context of very large quantities of unsettled land with weak external enemies.
-Israel by contrast, operated in a very small geographical zone, surrounded by more powerful neighbors.
-The Jewish pioneer was not building an individual or family enterprise, but was a conscious participant in nation-building, with a high priority on collective and cooperative planned settlements.
-The Israeli pioneers brought in American experts on irrigation and agriculture to provide technical advice.
-However, they rejected the American frontier model in favor of a European model that supported their political and security concerns.